The options are endless when you’ve got the best vodka on your bar cart.

 Methodology: How we select, test, and rank the best vodkas

 Vodka has kept its title as one of the most popular spirits in the world for many years, which means there are hundreds of different brands to choose from.
-However, while there are more brands to sample than we could ever reasonably sip, there are a handful that are known for being consistently excellent.
+However, while there are more brands to sample than we could ever reasonably sip, there is a handful that is known for being consistently excellent.

-We took into account the quality of the grain, potato or other base product used by each brand as well as its sustainability and whether or not the alcohol was produced locally.
-Then, we factored in the price of each bottle, its purpose and versatility, and its range of flavours and aromas.
+We took into account the quality of the grain, potato, or other base product used by each vodka brand as well as its sustainability and whether or not the alcohol was produced locally.
+Then, we factored in the price of each bottle, its purpose and versatility, and its range of flavors and aromas.

-The smoothest vodka is Belvedere vodka, which is almost velvety on the tongue and has a premium flavour to match.
+The smoothest vodka is Belvedere vodka, which is almost velvety on the tongue and has a premium flavor to match.

 The #1 vodka is Absolut.
 Absolut is one of the cleanest vodkas available, with a crisp, pure taste that’s somehow also full-bodied and complex.
 Check our selection of the best vodkas in the world to see other alternatives.